mortenbroesby/space-rockets-challenge/src/README.md

 I am a strong believer in Team-driven development, and I'm used to adapt to whatever works best for the team.
 That doesn't mean I don't have an opinion on most topics :)

 ## Future considerations
-- Add unit and/or end to end tests for the majority of the application.
+- Add unit and end to end tests to cover the majority of the application.
-- Potentially add service-worker to offload API fetching and offline caching.
+- Potentially add service-worker to offload API fetching, heavy computations and offline caching.
 - Consider properly typing SpaceX API, instead of using quicktype.
 - Round of TLC in terms of accessibility and SEO.
 - Pull out domain-specific fetching hooks into wrapper hooks.